dairui01/Toyota_Smarthome/pipline/README.md

 Like the previous works for action detection, the model can be built on top of the pre-trained I3D features.
 Thus, feature extraction is needed before training the network.
 We have pre-extracted the I3D feature for RGB and 3D pose feature for AGCN.
 Those features can be downloaded in [dataset website](https://project.inria.fr/toyotasmarthome/).

 ## Dependencies
-Please satisfy the following dependencies to train MS-TCT correctly:
+Please satisfy the following dependencies to use this code correctly:
 - pytorch 1.9
 - python 3.8
 - timm 0.4.12